algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 The graphics and audio will stay true to the retro charm, maintaining the pixelated aesthetic and classic sound effects that defined the original Pac-Man.
 The game will be designed to run smoothly on modern platforms while preserving the nostalgic elements that make Pac-Man a timeless favorite.

 ### d.
-What are software/ hardware the game uses?
+What are the softwares/hardwares the game uses?

 The development of this Pac-Man clone involves a combination of software and hardware elements.

-#### Asssembly
+#### Assembly

 We will use Assembly to develop the game.
 Assembly is a low-level programming language that is used to write programs that are directly executable by the computer's hardware.

-#### DosBox
+#### DOSBox

-DosBox is a DOS-emulator that uses the SDL-library which makes DosBox very easy to port to different platforms.
-DosBox has already been ported to many different platforms, such as Windows, BeOS, Linux, MacOS X...
+DOSBox is a DOS-emulator that uses the SDL-library which makes DOSBox very easy to port to different platforms.
+DOSBox has already been ported to many different platforms, such as Windows, BeOS, Linux, MacOS X...

+#### DOS

+The final objective of this project is to run the game with DOS on a real x86 CPU.
+DOS is an acronym for Disk Operating System.
+It is a non-graphical command line operating system developed by Microsoft for IBM compatible computers.

-## 2. Test strategy
+## 3. Test strategy

 ### a.
 Quality assurance team